 Destructive emotional effects

-Bob Turney is a dyslexic who turned to crime because he thought he was thick.
+Bob Turney had dyslexia and turned to crime because he thought he was unintelligent.
 At primary school, he sat at the back of the class looking at picture books and did not have a clue what the teachers were talking about.
 When they said that he was stupid, he believed them; and when they treated him as disruptive, uncooperative and lazy, he behaved accordingly.
 He left school at fifteen, barely able to write his name, got involved in his first burglary, and spent the next eighteen years in and out of prison.

 For some, the humiliation becomes too much.
-Peck found that over 50 percent of all suicides under age fifteen in Los Angeles County had been previously diagnosed as having learning disabilities (mostly reading disabilities).
-The actual percentage of youngsters labeled “learning disabled” in most school districts in the United States, at the time, was below 5 percent; therefore, it seems clear that youngsters with learning disabilities constitute a disproportionately large percentage of adolescent suicides compared with the general adolescent population.
+Peck found that over 50 percent of all suicides under age fifteen in Los Angeles County had been previously diagnosed with learning disabilities (mostly reading disabilities).
+At the time, the actual percentage of youngsters labeled “learning disabled” in most school districts in the United States was below 5 percent; therefore, it seems clear that youngsters with learning disabilities constitute a disproportionately large percentage of adolescent suicides compared with the general teenage population.

-Edublox offers live online tutoring to students with dyslexia, dyscalculia, dysgraphia and other learning difficulties.
-Our students are in the United States, Canada, Australia, New Zealand, and elsewhere.
+Edublox offers live online tutoring to students with dyslexia, dyscalculia, dysgraphia, and other learning difficulties.
+Our students are in the United States, Canada, Australia, and elsewhere.

 Haven’t heard of Edublox before?
-Watch our explainer video below and visit our Testimonial Page for many stories on how Edublox training and tutoring has helped turn dyslexia around.
+Visit our customer review playlist below on how Edublox training and tutoring have helped turn dyslexia around.
 Book a free consultation to discuss your child’s learning needs.